 - Check the other 10 signposted trails in Chania along with the main E4 European Trail on Crete Greece.

-- Best place to stay in Sfakia peaceful Anopoli Rooms
+The best place to stay in Sfakia is peaceful Anopoli Rooms.

 - Frangokastelo, a beautiful sandy beach with a 1450 AD large castle

 - Gouverneto Monastery, Arkoudiotissa Monastery, Arkoudospilia Cave & Holy Trinity Monastery

 - Stavros Beach, the bay where Antony Quinn danced in the Zorba movie.
 One of the best Family Houses with thematic rooms in Stavros and in Crete is Paradisio Baby & Kinder Hotel (your children will love the place, self-catering).

 Rethymno is one of the best places in Crete.
 While Chania is super popular, Rethymno is ideal if you are seeking a peaceful and more low-key vacation.
 The region offers an authentic Cretan experience and culture, especially in the smaller villages.

 Rethymno has a charming Old Town with a Venetian fortress while the imposing Psiloritis (or Ida) mountain where Zeus, the ruler, and father of all ancient Greek gods was born (Cave Idaion Antros) defines the impressive landscape.

 The Old Town of Rethymno has many Venetian and Ottoman-era monuments and is one of the best-preserved Venetian towns in Greece.

 The important points of interest in Rethymno town that I suggest you visit are: